adionizio14/python_blackjack/README.md

 ## How to run it
 1. Open up your terminal,command prompt, etc...
 2. cd into the directory/folder where you have the two python files
-3. Type in command line 'python blackjack.py <number of decks being used>'
+3. Type in command line `python blackjack.py <number of decks being used>`